-The CIL minimum temperature, thickness and volume for T < 0 $^{\circ}$ C and < 1 $^{\circ}$ C were estimated using temperature profiles from all sources for August and September.
+The CIL minimum temperature, thickness and volume for T < 0 °C and < 1 °C were estimated using temperature profiles from all sources for August and September.
 Most data are from the multi-species surveys in September for the Magdalen Shallows and August for the rest of the Gulf.
+A glider transect made by Memorial University across Esquiman Channel was also included (von Oppeln-Bronikowski et al. 2021).
 Using all available temperature profiles, spatial temperature interpolations of the Gulf were done for each 1 m depth increment, with the interpolated field bound between the minimum and maximum values observed within each of the different regions of the Gulf (Fig. 2) to avoid spurious extrapolations.
 The CIL thickness at each grid point is simply the sum of depth bins below the threshold temperature, and the CIL minimum temperature is only defined at grid points where temperature rises by at least 0.5 °C at depths greater than that of the minimum, or if the grid point minimum temperature is below the CIL spatial average of the Gulf.

-Fig. 36 shows the gridded interpolation of the CIL thickness < 1 °C and < 0 °C and the CIL minimum temperature for August-September 2022 as well their 1991-2020 climatology (1994-2020 for Mécatina Trough).
-Similar maps were produced for all years back to 1971 (although some years have no data in some regions), allowing the calculation of volumes for each region for each year as well as the climatologies shown on the left side of Fig. 36.
-Fig. 37 shows the volume of CIL water (< 0 °C and < 1 °C) and the average CIL minimum core temperature from the yearly August-September interpolated grids (e.g., Fig. 36).
-The CIL areal minimum temperature average and volume shown in Fig. 37 exclude data from Mécatina Trough which has very different water masses from the rest of the Gulf; it is influenced by inflow through the Strait of Belle Isle and is therefore not indicative of the climate in the rest of the Gulf.
-The time series of the regional August-September CIL volumes are shown in Fig. 38 (for < 0 °C and < 1 °C) and CIL regional average minimum core temperatures in Fig. 39.
+Fig. 34 shows the gridded interpolation of the CIL thickness < 1 °C and < 0 °C and the CIL minimum temperature for August-September 2021 as well their 1991-2020 climatology (1994-2020 for Mécatina Trough).
+Similar maps were produced for all years back to 1971 (although some years have no data in some regions), allowing the calculation of volumes for each region for each year as well as the climatologies shown on the left side of Fig. 34.
+Fig. 35 shows the volume of CIL water (< 0 °C and < 1 °C) and the average CIL minimum core temperature from the yearly August-September interpolated grids (e.g., Fig. 34).
+The CIL areal minimum temperature average and volume shown in Fig. 35 exclude data from Mécatina Trough which has very different water masses from the rest of the Gulf; it is influenced by inflow through the Strait of Belle Isle and is therefore not indicative of the climate in the rest of the Gulf.
+The time series of the regional August-September CIL volumes are shown in Fig. 36 (for < 0 °C and < 1 °C) and CIL regional average minimum core temperatures in Fig. 37.

-Most regions showed only small increases in August CIL volumes and decreases in core temperature in 2022 relative to 2021 (Fig. 38 and Fig. 39), contrasting expectations from the March survey.
-Overall, volumes defined by T < 0 °C and < 1 °C increased weakly from 2021, with still barely any recorded volume of CIL colder than 0 °C and second lowest volume colder than 1 °C. The 2022 average temperature minimum (excluding Mécatina Trough, the Strait of Belle Isle and the Magdalen Shallows) decreased only slightly to 0.90 °C (Fig. 37 bottom panel, green line) from the record high 0.98 °C of 2021.
-The climatological difference between this CIL index and the Gilbert and Pettigrew (1997) index (described below) is 0.26 °C because of the warming between mid-June and the August survey.
-After adjusting for timing, this 2022 index would correspond to a Gilbert and Pettigrew (1997) index of 0.6 °C after rounding to the nearest decimal.
+Most regions showed strong decreases in CIL volumes and core temperature increases in 2021, reaching record levels (Fig. 36 and Fig. 37), as forecasted from the March survey.
+Overall, volumes defined by T < 0 °C and < 1 °C decreased significantly to record levels of the era of modern CTD data, with barely any recorded volume of CIL colder than 0 °C. The 2021 average temperature minimum (excluding Mécatina Trough, the Strait of Belle Isle and the Magdalen Shallows) increased to a record high for the same period (Fig. 35 bottom panel, green line) at 0.98 °C (+2.7 SD), an increase of 0.81 °C from 2020.
+The average difference between this CIL index and the Gilbert and Pettigrew (1997) index (described below) is 0.26 °C because of the warming between mid-June and the August survey.
+After adjusting for timing, this 2021 index would correspond to a Gilbert and Pettigrew (1997) index of 0.7 °C after rounding to the nearest decimal.

-7.3 NOVEMBER CIL CONDITIONS IN THE ST. LAWRENCE ESTUARY
+NOVEMBER CIL CONDITIONS IN THE ST. LAWRENCE ESTUARY